You’ll always miss 100 percent of the shots you don’t take. – Wayne Gretsky

 Feet are Parallel Side-by-Side

-When your feet touch back onto the ground after you have taken your shot, make sure that they are still facing parallel to the basketball rim.
+When your feet touch back on the ground after you have taken your shot, make sure that they are still facing parallel to the basketball rim.
 Your toes should be pointing towards the basket in the direction of your shot.
 Any slight variation here could potentially misdirect your shot off your shot-line.

 Feet are Shoulder Width Pointing at Basket